gi-ev/LNI-proceedings/README.md

 ##### Recommended setup of MiKTeX

 MiKTeX should be installed in a single-user setup to avoid troubles when updating packages.
-Furthermore, it should be installed at `C:\MiKTeX` to enable easy installation of the pax utility.
+Furthermore, it should be installed at `C:\MiKTeX` to have an easy path access.
 Otherwise, you have to follow the steps described at <http://tex.stackexchange.com/a/108490/9075> to keep your MiKTeX distribution updated.

 * Download the basic installer from <http://miktex.org/download>